How Medicare Works with Other Insurance: What You Need to Know

 Retiree plan pays second

-Part A and B to keep most retiree coverage active.
+You must enroll in Part A and B to keep most retiree coverage active.

 Check your plan documents — some retiree plans may drop you if you don’t have Medicare.